-The working group will deliver the following W3C Recommendation:
+The working group will deliver the following W3C normative specifications:

+This specification builds upon the Pointer Events Level 1 specification.
 This specification defines a unified interface for web applications to access event information related to pointing devices.
 This includes mouse, pen, multi-touch screen, and related input mechanisms.
-While device specific information such as pressure or contact geometry might be included in the events, web developers can program against the events without needing to know what type of device created them.
+While device-specific information such as pressure or contact geometry might be included in the events, web developers can program against the events without needing to know what type of device created them.

 Other non-normative documents may be created such as:

-To be successful, the Pointer Events Working Group is expected to have 6 or more active participants for its duration, including representatives from the key implementors of this specification.
-The Chairs and specification Editors are expected to contribute half of a day per week towards the Working Group.
+To be successful, this Working Group is expected to have 6 or more active participants for its duration, including representatives from the key implementors of this specification, and active Editors and Test Leads for each specification.
+The Chairs, specification Editors, and Test Leads are expected to contribute half of a day per week towards the Working Group.
 There is no minimum requirement for other Participants.

-The group encourages questions and comments on its public mailing lists, as described in Communication.
+The group encourages questions, comments and issues on its public mailing lists and document repositories, as described in Communication.

 The group also welcomes non-Members to contribute technical submissions for consideration, with the agreement from each participant to Royalty-Free licensing of those submissions under the W3C Patent Policy.